aabbtree77/esp32-vpn/README.md

 - Despite all the amazing work by Peter Hinch, I could not make the async codes receive my MQTT messages, the device could only send them.

-- After a long search and disappointment I could finally reach a certain resilience w.r.t. the Wi-Fi loss thanks to this [code by Rui and Sara Santos][micropython-Rui-Santos].
+- After a long search and disappointment I could finally reach resilience w.r.t. the Wi-Fi loss thanks to this [code by Rui and Sara Santos][micropython-Rui-Santos].

 ## Conclusions

 - DOIT DEvKit V1 ESP32-WROOM-32 is roughly an ATmega board, only with a slightly longer reach to its sensors, minus economy and reliability.
-[ESP32](https://en.wikipedia.org/wiki/ESP32) is much better than [Atmega with ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml), but I would not use any of them unless I absolutely have to.
-Tiny RAM = obscure software.
+[ESP32](https://en.wikipedia.org/wiki/ESP32) is much better than [Atmega with ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml), but still, tiny RAM = obscure software.
+I would not use ESP32s for anything other than transmitting sensor values/control within a LAN, via MQTT.
+Bail out to the PC space ASAP.

-- The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs of "Wi-Fi-enabled" sensors, where each node failure is non-critical, e.g. [waste bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/).
+- The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs of "Wi-Fi-enabled" sensors, where node failures are not critical, e.g. [waste bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/).
 Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the types of [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them within a LAN.

+- Consider economics: DOIT DEVIT V1 ESP32-WROOM-32 vs Raspberry Pi Zero W bought on, say, anodas.lt in Vilnius, May 23rd, 2023.
+The former costs 12.70€, while the latter is 23.90€ plus a 32GB MicroSD card sold as low as 4.90€.
+A typical hobbyist will only need a dozen of such devices in a life time, and the cost of 2-4x higher priced Raspberry Pi Zero W will be negligible compared to the pain one will experience with scarce network software and tiny kilobyte RAM of ESP32.
+[Andreas Spiess](https://www.youtube.com/watch?v=rXc_zGRYhLo&t=389s) even suggests getting an old used laptop on ebay instead of a new Raspberry Pi.

 - A bus card reader?
 We used to have some early low RAM devices here in Vilnius for about 5-10 years.
 They would produce occasional errors and that is how I know that their memory was kilobytes, it would be displayed in the error message on the screen.
 This year (2023) the bus card readers got replaced with Estonian Ridango devices which, I suspect, run Linux.